BulbasaurPHP/entertainment-hub/README.md

 - The feature is availble at <server_ip>/fetchmovies.
 - Instructions regarding the feature is provided on the same page as well.
 - All the HTTP requests are handled through ajax calls, thus the user can do all the operations without browsing out of the page.

+### Navaneeth Ashok
+#### Features
+- [x] Fetch Movie Details from OMDB API and add to Database.
+- [x] Movie Management page : Listing all the movies with option to remove it from Database
+- [x] Newsletter Portal : Create, Update, Delete css stylized html emails stored in DB
+#### File Locations
+- /fetchmovies
+- /newsletter